 The new program comes as the decentralized finance industry gets a boost from Facebook, which announced last month that it plans to introduce a Libra coin next year.
 The coin faces regulatory hurdles but experts predict it’s poised to transform the industry, which has a current market cap in the hundreds of billions of dollars.
 The U.S. Congress will discuss Facebook’s plans in hearings this week.

 Bitcoin.com customers will be required to make a six-month commitment to benefit from the partnership.
 They will have the option to roll over assets for additional periods if they wish.
-Those who stake their investments with Cred’s LBA token will enjoy the best interest rates and the option for early withdrawal at no penalty before the six-month term.
+Those who stake their assets with LBA token will enjoy the best interest rates and the option for early withdrawal at no penalty before the six-month term.